ntorm1/Atlas/README.md

 2. H5CPP
 3. Pybind11 (AtlasPy)
 4. Qt (AtlasX)

 To build simply open the Visual Studio Solution and build AtlasPy.
 The output of which is a .pyd extension that can be directly imported into Python.
+To run AtlasX, first build the QScintlla dll files and then build the AtlasX solution and copy over the dll's.
+Let me know of any build issues.
+Make sure vcpkgs are installed and check the include/dll paths if the solutions to make sure.

 ## Getting Started
 Currently the only support data form is .h5 files.
 Here is a dummy example of what the format should look like.
 Provided you have a dataframe df that looks like this